Pinggy-io/pinggy_website/content/blog/local_tunnel.md

 ---
- title: "Local Tunnel - Easiest way to create a local tunnel"
+ title: "Localtunnel - Easiest way to create a local tunnel"
  description: "Open a local tunnel to localhost with a single command using Pinggy.
 No downloads required.
 Just paste one command to get local tunnels."
  date: 2024-06-22T00:15:25+05:30
  draft: false